-Description The CSM, after having checked and accepted the Files containing the Collections, sends the Collections received from all the Creditor Banks to the Debtor Bank.
+The CSM, after having checked and accepted the Files containing the Collections, sends the Collections received from all the Creditor Banks to the Debtor Bank.
 The Settlement resulting from these Collections is executed on day D by crediting the Creditor Bank and debiting the Debtor Bank.

 The timing for crediting the Creditor for the Collections is outside of the scope of the Scheme.

-Starting day/time D-14 Calendar Days Closing D-2 Inter-Bank Business Days at the latest for recurrent Collections. day/time D-5 Inter-Bank Business Days at the latest for first and one-off Collections.
-The following optional time cycle may be agreed between the Debtor Bank and the Creditor Bank (or within a community of banks).
-It is essential that the the use of the option is marked in DS-04.
-0 D-1 / D-1 instead of D-5 / D-2 If the reduced time cycle is used, the type of the service transaction has to be indicated in the direct debit collection.
-Note: Irrespective of the agreement for the shorter time cycle, the standard time cycles (D- $5/$ D-2) have to be further supported.
-Information Input The instruction for Collection, containing the data of DS-04.
-Information Output The instruction for Collection, containing the data of DS-04.
+D-14 Calendar Days

+D-1 Inter-Bank Business Day at the latest for any Collection.

+Information The instruction for Collection, containing the data of DS-04.

+Information The instruction for Collection, containing the data of DS-04.